Skip to content

 On the technical side, KLDiscovery also calls the broader process “data mining.”
 “Specific to incident response, it’s the process of identifying potentially impacted entities and the sensitive data points related to each entity,” said Eric Robinson, Vice President, Global Advisory Services & Strategic Client Solutions.

-“It’s kind of a silly term of art, but it wasn’t invented by me,” said James Manari, Vice President of Sales at Mindcrest.
+“It’s kind of a silly term of art, but it wasn’t invented by me,” said James Manari, Vice President of Sales at DWF (formerly Mindcrest).
 Of note is that unlike others who prefer the term data mining, James and his team use it to refer to a subset of this process — specifically PII/PHI identification, not encompassing review and consolidation.

 “I’m very clear about bifurcating it so that we can show exactly how PII detection accuracy affects the review cost,” James added.
 “Sometimes I specify ‘AI-assisted data mining’ to distinguish between ediscovery and what Canopy does, which far exceeds just typing words into a search box.”